Best Ski Accessories

 Great and comfortable fit

 When you’re traveling downslope and the powder is flying around you in your wake, the last thing you want is poor visibility.
-The I/O Goggles from Smith Optics not only offers fantastic visibility, but also the ability to change out lenses quickly and easily for a more customized goggles.Read more
+The I/O Goggles from Smith Optics not only offers fantastic visibility but also the ability to change out lenses quickly and easily for more customized goggles.Read more

-The outer lenses of these goggles feature Carbonic X material that is molded to provide for great impact and scratch resistance.
-In fact, they meet Class 1 Optical Standards, as well as ANSI Z87.1 standards as well.
-Essentially these glasses will offer the same protection from debris as you would expect to get from your standard safety glasses.
+The outer lenses of these goggles feature Carbonic X material that is molded to provide for significant impact and scratch resistance.
+They meet Class 1 Optical Standards, as well as ANSI Z87.1 standards as well.
+Necessarily these glasses will offer the same protection from debris as you would expect to get from your standard safety glasses.

-The I/O Goggles from Smith Optics provide great overall protection and adequate visibility while you’re on the slopes.
-They also have a number of features that make using them relatively easy.
-While we would have liked to see a little more impact and scratch resistance, overall these goggles are a great buy.
+These goggles feature a Fog-X inner lens that will help to keep them from fogging up on the mountain.
+They have decent breathability and will keep your eyes protected from the sun and snow.
+The I/O Goggles from Smith Optics provide excellent overall protection and adequate visibility while you’re on the slopes.
+They also have several features that make using them relatively quickly.
+While we would have liked to see a little more impact and scratch resistance, overall, these goggles are a great buy.